janch32/IVS-2020-Kalkulacka/README.md

 Windows 64bit

 ## License
-MIT licence, see file [LICENSE](/LICENSE) at the root of the repository.
+GNU GPL v3 license, see file [LICENSE](/LICENSE) at the root of the repository.